See below for a handy list of frequently asked questions.

 In the Episcopal Church we see communion as a sacrament, a symbol and ritual through which we encounter God.
 As a sacrament, it’s open to varied interpretation.
 There’s no one right way to approach the mystery of God.

-Gluten-free communion is available.
+Gluten-free bread is available.

 What are the sermons like?